 Modern societies and economies produce increasing amounts of organic waste that can be used to produce clean sources of energy, with multiple potential benefits for sustainable development.
 Biogas and biomethane are different products with different applications, but they both originate from a range of organic feedstocks whose potential is underutilised today.
 The production and use of these gases embody the idea of a more circular economy, bringing benefits from reduced emissions, improved waste management and greater resource efficiency.
 Biogas and biomethane also provide a way to integrate rural communities and industries into the transformation of the energy sector.

-Back in 2015 in there UK, when we first wrote about biomethane production, we were very optimistic that the level of activity would continue seen in that year would continue in the UK.
+Back in 2015, in the time in the UK when we first wrote about biomethane production, we were very optimistic that the level of activity seen that year would continue in the UK.
 There had been a very rapid rise in biomethane production, in the 18 months prior to October 2015.
 But, that year proved to be a peak year for growth in UK biomethane production facility output.

 Anyone who was taking an interest in the anaerobic digestion industry and the renewable energy scene would have seen a rash of announcements of new AD plants which were from the outset equipped with biogas upgrade equipment.
 There were also, no doubt, some existing ad facilities where biogas upgrading equipment was added to some traditional electrical power generation plants to allow them to move over to biomethane production.